@openassistant/geoda

-The GeoDa tools for OpenAssistant provides spatial analysis capabilities using GeoDa.
+The GeoDa tools for OpenAssistant provides spatial data analysis capabilities using GeoDa-lib.

 Features